2600hz/kazoo/applications/crossbar/doc/eng/cdr_grouping.md

      ,"C":["C", "B"]
     }

-This assumes we sort the legs by their timestamp (more on that later).
 We then apply the following pseudo-code to get the CDRs grouped according to their calls:

     foreach array in the intermediate map:
         sort the array by timestamp
         take the head (first element) of the array as the initiating leg merge the sorted array into a map using the head as the key

-What might this look like given our object above?
+What might this look like applied to our intermediate map above?

 1. First Iteration
     * Array = `["A"]`, FinalMap = `{}`